The best dummies for soothing your baby: Tried and tested by parents and babies

 Best value dummies

-Asda's Little Angels Day + Night Soother is a brilliant on-a-budget option that glows in the dark so parents can locate it easily in the night.
-BPA-free and featuring cute designs and a clip-on, clip-off handle, there’s no reason not to buy several so you’re never in short supply when you need!
+Asda's Little Angels Day + Night Soother is a brilliant on-a-budget option that glows in the dark so parents can locate it easily at night.
+BPA-free and featuring cute designs and a clip-on, clip-off handle, there’s no reason not to buy several, so you’re never in short supply when you need!

 "I like the subtle colours and the pictures on the front of the dummy,” said Our Mother&Baby reviewer Abigail.
 “I also like that they are BPA-free and that this is made clear."

-Harriet, another of our reviewers, found it too bulky overall, and it doesn’t boast some of the features of higher-end soothers.
-But, on the whole, these are an affordable supermarket choice that get good reviews.
+Another of our reviewers, Harriet, found it too bulky overall, and it doesn’t boast some of the features of higher-end soothers.
+But overall, these are affordable supermarket choices that get good reviews.

 Read our full Asda Little Angels Day + Night Soothers review.